etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Continuous_Control_Project/Report.md

   2nd layer:

-    - input: 404 (its a concatenation of the output of the 1st layer and the output of the Actor network)
+    - input: 404 (its a concatenation of the output of the 1st layer and the Actor best belevied action)
     - activation function: rectified linear unit
     - output 300